 The Sherpa is a dual 250 cc dual sport motorcycle made by Kawasaki that came out – in the Japanese home market – in 1997 and in the United States in 1999.
 It was sold through 2003 here (and continuously in Japan and other markets) and then again in the United States in 2009.

 It’s a fairly rare bike, but there’s a devoted, if small, owner’s society out there.

 Many people confuse the KL250 with the more popular KLR250, but they are very different bikes even though they’re about the same size and even look similar from 20 yards out.

-The Sherpa, for openers, is more on-road oriented than the KLR – at least, as it comes from the factory.
-For example, the KL250 has street-intended tires that are helpless as Ned Beatty in Deliverance on anything more challenging than gravel – and comes with a low-mount front fender.
+The Sherpa is more on-road oriented than the KLR – at least, as it comes from the factory.
+For example, the KL250 has street-intended tires that are helpless as Ned Beatty in Deliverance on anything more challenging than gravel.
+It also comes with a low-mount front fender.
 The original/factory chromed aluminum handlebar is also fairly delicate and can be easily bent if you drop the bike off-roading.
 The turn signals do have flexible stalks but they, too, are easy to damage when riding off-road.

 One of the first things I did to my bike was to install the high-mount front fender and replace the street-minded factory tires with much more aggressive “90-10” (90 percent off-road) knobbies.
 I swapped out the factory handlebar, replacing it with an aftermarket (reinforced) tube-steel type that’s much tougher and also a little shorter, for clearance off-road.
 Finally, I replaced the street-oriented (and chromed) factory rearview mirrors with flexible plastic off-road mirrors.
 (The turn signals/stalks can be easily unplugged prior to riding if you head off-road.
 This, in my opinion, is the best solution for that issue.)